Yandex Cloud

 SolutionSolution

-When creating your clusters, better select more powerful configurations with CPU uptime of more than 50%, for example, c3-c2-m4.
+When creating your clusters, you might want to opt for choosing more powerful configurations with CPU uptime of more than 50%, such as c3-c2-m4.

 Alert